• Skip to main content

 Extra Lemon, Lemon Jello Cake

-Love jello poke cakes?
-Double the lemon flavor in this refreshing Lemon Jello Cake recipe that is perfect for brunch.
+There is double the lemon flavor in this refreshing and moist Lemon Jello Cake recipe that is perfect for brunch.

 Or maybe you can be the cool friend and bring this dessert to the next Book Club.
 Then you have a distraction from the fact that you did not finish the book of the month--again.

 Use a fancy or simple bundt pan to create a cake that looks much more complicated than it is.
-No one will believe that it all started with a cake mix and a small box of lemon jello.
+No one will believe that this moist cake started with a cake mix and a small box of lemon jello.

 No Bundt pan?
 No worries!
-Use whatever you have--9x13 would work just fine!
+Use whatever you have--9 x 13-inch pan would work just fine!
 You got this!

 Ingredients

-- Oil--I use canola oil when baking cakes.
-It's mild flavor works perfectly.
+• Vegetable Oil--I use canola oil or vegetable oil when baking cakes.
+Their mild flavors work perfectly.

 Top Tip

-The drizzle soaks into the cake and creates a great moist cake.
-If you want the it to have more of a visible glaze appearance that dries on the cake, reduce the amount of lemon juice you add.
+The drizzle soaks into the cake and creates a moist lemon jello cake.
+If you want it to have more of a visible glaze appearance that dries on the cake, reduce the amount of lemon juice you add.

 Instructions

-Prepare your cake pans by lightly spraying them with baking spray.
+Prepare your cake pan by lightly spraying them with baking spray.

 Zest the lemon.
 After the lemon is zested, cut the lemon in half and squeeze out the juice in a small bowl.
 Remove any seeds.
 The lemon juice will be used in both the cake and the drizzle.

-In a large bowl, combine lemon jello mix and other cake ingredients.
-Beat with an electric mixer on medium for 3 minutes.
+In a large bowl, combine cake mix, lemon jello mix, and other cake ingredients.
+Beat with an electric hand mixer on medium for 3 minutes.

 Pour the batter into your prepared pan.
 Shaking the pan gently to even out the batter.